 Decreased pulmonary vasculature

-Oligaemia of the pulmonary vasculature represents decreased blood flow through the pulmonary circulation, usually as a result of right ventricular outflow obstruction with associated right to left shunt.
+Oligemia of the pulmonary vasculature represents decreased blood flow through the pulmonary circulation, usually as a result of right ventricular outflow obstruction with an associated right-to-left shunt.

 If the proximal pulmonary arteries are enlarged, with pruning of the peripheral vascular markings, then pulmonary arterial hypertension should be considered.

 The aorta may be altered in size, location or shape.